chanshiyucx/blog/journal/004-interview-simulation.md

 At Blitz Interactive, I built an admin dashboard for our instant messaging system that handled real-time business inquiries.
 I used ECharts.js to display live users, inquiry types, and customer satisfaction scores.

 At Toyou Feiji Electronics, I created a more complex storage device monitoring dashboard.
-We needed to track numerous hardware and software metrics across multiple storage clusters, including CPU usage, memory usage, disk I/O, and network.
+We needed to track hardware and software metrics across multiple storage clusters, including CPU usage, memory usage, disk I/O, and network.
 I used ECharts.js line charts to display real-time status indicators.

 A major challenge was managing hundreds of metrics for data disks that updated every few seconds.
 I solved this by implementing data aggregation on the frontend, showing detailed metrics for selected devices while displaying summarized views for the cluster overview.